ReverseScale/NetworkArchitectureDemo/README.md

 # NetworkArchitectureDemo

-Examples of web frameworks implemented by Swift include both MVC and MVVM design patterns. 🤖
+Examples of web frameworks implemented by Swift include both MVC design patterns. 🤖

 > Use Moya + RxSwift + ObjectMapper + AwesomeCache for elegant web requests, parsing and caching.